DAY 1: Lima Arrival And City Tour

 Start your day off with a yummy breakfast of local favorites in your hotel, and take a while to get yourself tour-ready.
 The evening guided tour will include many great stop-offs, but don’t forget to branch out on your own to see the sights and sounds, explore locations like San Pedro Market, and soak up as much culture as your heart desires.

-Once the evening rolls around, your guided tour will begin.
+Once the afternoon rolls around, your guided tour will begin.
 A GOTOPERU rep will pick you up at your hotel and thus your guided adventure starts.

 Here are a few of the guided tour spots for day two of your journey: